FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 $$\frac{\mathrm{pred\_price} - \mathrm{price}}{\mathrm{price}}$$

 in the simplest case.
 If the relative error is close to zero we would call it fair, if it is much larger than zero it's a good deal and a bad deal if it is much smaller than zero.
-For the actual subject of this blog post, that serves us already as a good motivation for the development of some regression model that will predict the price given some car features.
+For the actual subject of this blog post, this use-case serves us already as a good motivation for the development of some regression model that will predict the price given some car features.
 The attentive reader has certainly noticed that the prices in our data set will be biased towards a higher price and thus also our predicted "market value".
 This is due to the fact that we don't know for which price the car was eventually sold.